Skip to content

 Air defence (Aegiran coastal) Air Defence Command (forward elements) Continuous; substantial WDP coalition probing

-Ground support (Livonian frontier) Strike wings (Southern Front) Standby; not actively engaged
+Ground support (Livonian frontier) Frontal Aviation Strike + CAS Wings (Southern) Standby; not actively engaged

-Ground support (eastern islands) Strike wings (Aegiran sector) + Naval Aviation Continuous support to occupation forces and island defence
+Ground support (eastern islands) Frontal Aviation (Aegiran sector) + Naval Aviation Arm Continuous support to occupation forces and island defence

-Strategic strike Bomber and cruise-missile platforms Limited operations; selected high-value strikes
+Strategic strike Long-Range Aviation (Tu-22M3) Limited operations; selected high-value strikes

 The Confederal Air Force is the second-most-engaged service after the Navy.
 Air losses since July 2026 have been substantial — fighter and strike aircraft losses in the moderate hundreds, helicopter losses in the lower hundreds — but within sustainable replacement rates given domestic production.